Horror novels are great at seeping into your mind.

-A horror novel seeps into your mind.
-As you read it alone at night, it’ll make you think: “Am I safe right now?”
-You’ll feel a twinge of unease as you try drifting off to sleep, and that’s the power of frightening words.
+As you read one alone at night, it’ll make you think: “Am I safe right now?”
+You’ll feel that twinge of unease as you try drifting off to sleep, and that’s the power of frightening words.

 If you have Netflix, you might recognize The Haunting of Hill House.
 Netflix has created an equally horrifying series loosely based on this novel.
 As with any book-to-screen adaption, you’ll get a fuller picture of the story by reading the book.